thesandboxgame/sandbox-smart-contracts/docs/topics/asset/giveaway/single.md

 Once a user claim its tokens, it cannot claim again

-On the frontend, we can show the list of assets the user entitled to.
-Once the user clicks claim, the frontend can fetch from the backend the merkle proof and any extra parameter to perform the tx call.
+On the frontend, we can show the list of assets the user is entitled to.
+Once the user claims the asset, the frontend can fetch from the backend the merkle proof and any extra parameter needed to perform the tx call.

 ## Features